Learn more about how the Cal Poly Humboldt Library can help

 Get Your Textbooks at Lower Costs, Using OER/AL$ Methods

-This is your resource to help navigate finding your textbook/course materials at low or no cost by thoughtfully researching and comparing the following options: finding books/content online, using Library checkout, sharing textbooks/materials, researching content, renting textbooks for less, or buying textbooks for less.
+This is your guide to help you find your textbook/course materials at low or no cost by thoughtfully researching and comparing many different options.

 Want some assistance or have questions?
 Send a note to oer@humboldt.edu or stop by the Library to talk to a librarian.